 For example, you can set the parameters to the following values for an inbound rule: source CIDR block to 192.168.0.0/16, source port to 10000, destination CIDR block to 10.0.0.0/8, destination port to 80, and protocol to TCP.
 After the configuration is complete, the traffic mirror session mirrors the network traffic that is transmitted to the specified ECS instance based on the specified information.

 You can use self-developed or third-party software to inspect mirrored traffic.
 This ensures that all security vulnerabilities and intrusion activities are detected.
 The traffic mirroring feature accelerates the detection process and allows you to respond to attacks at the earliest opportunity.

 In the finance industry or scenarios that require high-level compliance, network traffic must be audited.
 You can use the traffic mirroring feature to mirror network traffic from an instance to an auditing platform where you can audit the compliance of the traffic.

 Network O&M: Troubleshooting

-- The traffic mirror feature continues providing services within 15 days after the bill becomes overdue.
+- The traffic mirror feature continues to provide services within 15 days after the bill becomes overdue.

-- If the overdue payment is not settled, the traffic mirroring feature is suspended on the fifteenth day.
-After the traffic mirroring feature is suspended, you cannot manage the feature.
-The active traffic mirror sessions also stop running.
+- If the overdue payment remains unsettled, the traffic mirroring feature is suspended on the fifteenth day.
+After the traffic mirroring feature is suspended, it is unavailable.
+Active traffic mirror sessions also stop running.

-- If you do not pay the outstanding amount within 15 days after the traffic mirroring feature is suspended, the traffic mirror sessions are automatically deleted.
+- If you do not complete the payment within 15 days after the traffic mirroring feature is suspended, the traffic mirror sessions are automatically deleted.
 You will be notified by an email one day before the traffic mirror sessions are deleted.
 After the traffic mirroring sessions are deleted, the configurations and data of the traffic mirroring sessions are deleted and cannot be recovered.